 Mother: Oh Fritz, where are your manners, young man?
 We're supposed to wait till the whole family shows up. *tisks while waving a finger in front of him, yet still showing a smile*

-Fritz: Well there's you, papa, me, Marie and Louise.
+Fritz: Well there's you, papa, me, Louise, and Marie.
 Seems like the whole family is here to me.

 Mother: Ah, but the party wouldn't be complete until your Uncle Drosselmeyer arrives.
 He always saves the best presents for last.
 So if I were you, Fritz, I'd remember what I always tell you…

-Mother & Fritz: All good things come to those who wait.
+Mother & Fritz: *in unison* All good things come to those who wait.